jimz011/homekit-infused/README.md

 #### Added Resources: No extra resources in this release

-#### Added Templates
+#### Added Templates: No additions in this release
-- Added simple-weather-card-template (the purpose of this and some of the changes below is to make the frontpage easier to configure)

 #### Changed:
-*Templates:
-if you do not change templates I provide you can always just copy these files without the need of checking the code
+*Templates: if you do not change templates I provide you can always just copy these files without the need of checking the code, Unless when there are added variables!
-- Changed back-button.yaml (it was actually back-button2.yaml but renamed it to back-button.yaml, the other 2 templates have been removed.
-The quickmenu will now always use a single template.
-Easy no?
-Copy this file over your old one)
-- Changed back-button.yaml (now every button is configurable very easy please look at this file to see the new variables available)
-- Changed mini-graph-template.yaml (see comments in the file, added option in template to easily change between line or bars in the graph)

-*Views:
+- Changed person-more-info.yaml (renamed namesensor to emailsensor, removed mailsensor as haveibeenpwned no longer works without paying)
+- Changed header-template.yaml (hardcoded a white color, only do this if you do not use light wallpapers)
+- Changed simple-weather-card-template.yaml (hardcoded tap_action with navigation, you can change the navigation path in this card)
+- Changed simple-weather-card-template.yaml (now has the theme colors coded in to make it more consistent with the rest of the theme)
+- Changed back-button.yaml (the hold_action is now back on the third button as requested)
+- Changed ALL decluttering templates to have more detailed information and defaults (also you can find all usable variables here.
+You do not need this if you update, it is only informative, all changes you do need are marked with # Changed/Added in 0.11.0)

-views contain information about your own entities, do not just copy this!
+*Views: views contain information about your own entities, do not just copy this!
-- Changed lights.yaml (lights with a brightness value now use the switch-template instead.
-ALL buttons now use a single template.
-Add the lines in the comments to your lights with a brightness value)
-- Changed main-view.yaml (see comments in the file, added options for tablets, it now displays a clock on the frontpage)
-- Changed energy.yaml (see comments in the file, changed graph style to bars instead of a line)
-- Changed climate.yaml, lights.yaml, devices.yaml, security.yaml, menu.yaml and frontpage.yaml (the quickmenu now uses a single template, you will need to change all the previous ones, what needs to be changed will be commented)
+- Changed jimmy.yaml (removed mailsensor and renamed namesensor to emailsensor)
+- Changed stephanie.yaml (removed mailsensor and renamed namesensor to emailsensor)
+- Changed main-view.yaml (removed popup cards leading to the weather card, You must remove this or paths get broken and lovelace will not load unless you still have the original file it led to)
-- Changed vacuum.yaml (added tablet view)
+- Changed main-view.yaml (added hold_action to the third button of the quick access menu)

-- Changed the same 7 files above starting from climate.yaml to vacuum.yaml (in that order). (see comments in the file, in the middle of these files a clock has been added for use with tablets.
-You do not need this if you don't use a tablet/browser)
-- Changed all views that contain a quickmenu (in all views the template name has changed from back_button_2 to back_button.
-This is in most files line 7, correct all of the names to this.
-Do not forget to copy the new back-button.yaml template.
-Only views in the views folder are affected with the exception of notifications.yaml and main-view.yaml and ofc the views you worked on in the changes above)
+*Resources: if you use the exact same cards, you can use this config!
+- Changed resources.yaml (simple-weather-card.js has been renamed to simple-weather-card-bundle.js)

+*Configuration: you probably do not need to copy this, I just upload it for my personal reference.
+- Changed sensor.yaml (removed all unused/non-working sensors/platforms)

+*Themes: if you do not touch themes, you can safely copy this over your old one.
+- Changed original-hk-light.yaml (this is the original Homekit theme I made, now menu/dashboard and dev-state colors are light instead of dark when this theme is active)

 #### Removed
-- Removed back-button.yaml (replace this with the new one from this release)
-- Removed back-button2.yaml
-- Removed back-button3.yaml
-- Removed frontpage-quickmenu.yaml
-- Removed light-template.yaml
-- Please remove these same files from your decluttering_templates.yaml file (with the exception of the back-button.yaml)

-Note: In every upcoming release I will change naming/folders and templates to be more consistent and easier to use.
-This update is one of the first which removes many templates in favor of a single one.
+- Removed weather-temporary.yaml (well the name said it, it was temporary.
+The fixes in simple-weather-card made this card no longer needed)

 ### Click here for the [Full Change Log](https://github.com/jimz011/homeassistant/blob/master/CHANGELOG.md)